january1073/january1073/README.md

+# Hi there!

-Hi there! 👋 I'm january1073
+👋 I'm january1073 and a lawyer specialising in information security.

-⚖️ Lawyer | Tech Enthusiast | Cybersecurity Advocate

-With a strong foundation in law and information security, I merge legal expertise with technology-driven solutions.
+In my spare time I try to code a little.
+Here I share what works.
+Although I work with GenAI a lot on a daily basis, the code, scripts and snippets shared here are 💯% handmade.

-🔹 Key Interests
+## Key Interests

     🏛 Computers & Law
     🔐 Information Security
     🤖 AI in Cybersecurity

-🏆 Recognized by Handelsblatt & Best Lawyers: Ones to Watch in Germany (2023-2025)

-📚 Author: The Chinese Social Credit System for Companies – Background and Practical Tips

-📩 Let's connect: [...]
+📩 Let's connect!